redbaty/Proxier/README.md

 ## Introduction :information_source:

 Have you ever had to create or modify a class at runtime?
-This is the solution!
-You can create entire new classes on modify current ones adding new properties on editing existing ones.
+With this library you can create an entire new class using the newly added ClassBuilder, or add properties and attributes to an existing one!

 ## Features